 - That impact heterogeneity within the Busia sample—the same treatment bringing different results for different children—might undercut expectations of benefits beyond.
 For example, if examination of the Busia data revealed long-term gains only among children with schistosomiasis, that would devalue treatment for the other three parasites tracked.

-In my view, none of the specific challenges I’ll consider knocks Worms at Work off its GiveWell-constructed pedestal.
+In my view, none of these specific challenges knocks Worms at Work off its GiveWell-constructed pedestal.
 GiveWell’s approach to evaluating mass deworming charities starts with the long-term earnings impacts estimated in Worms at Work.
 Then it discounts by roughly a factor of ten for lower worm burdens in other places, and by another factor of ten out of more subjective conservatism.
 As in the previous post, I conclude that the GiveWell approach is reasonable.

 But if I parry specific criticisms, I don’t dispel a more general one.
 Ideally, we wouldn’t be relying on just one study to judge a cause, no matter how compelling the study or how conservative our extrapolation therefrom.
 Nonprofits and governments are spending tens of millions per year on mass deworming.
 More research on whether and where the intervention is especially beneficial would cost only a small fraction of all those deworming campaigns, yet potentially multiply their value.